 Below is an example of an outline for this post about Godly friendships.

 Not exactly sure how to put an outline together?
 No problem!
-I put together this simple training that literally gives you a peak over my shoulder as I do the research and outline for 2 different types of blog posts.
+I put together this simple training that literally gives you a peek over my shoulder as I do the research and outline for 2 different types of blog posts.

 Write the Blog Post